nf-core/configs/docs/nu_genomics.md

 # nf-core/configs: NU_Genomics Configuration

 All nf-core pipelines have been successfully configured for use on the Quest Genomics Nodes at Northwestern University.
+Note that, at present, this config has only been tested with nf-core/RNA-seq, but should function similarly for other nf-core pipelines.
+If you would like to test other pipelines and share on the genomics-rcs Slack, we would be very much obliged.

 To use, run the pipeline with `-profile nu_genomics`.
 This will download and launch the [`nu_genomics.config`](../conf/nu_genomics.config) which has been pre-configured with a setup suitable for the Quest Genomics Nodes.
 Using this profile, a docker image containing all of the required software will be downloaded, and converted to a Singularity image before execution of the pipeline.